charliedoremieux/bio-site/index.md

 I'm a second-year Ph.D. student in Philosophy at [Rutgers University](https://philosophy.rutgers.edu/).
 Presently, I am interested in Philosophy of Language and Metaphysics.

-Prior to joining Rutgers, I loafed around Boulder, CO.
-Shortly before then, I studied Applied Mathematics and Philosophy at [The University of Colorado, Boulder](https://www.colorado.edu/).
+Prior to joining Rutgers, I studied Applied Mathematics and Philosophy at [The University of Colorado, Boulder](https://www.colorado.edu/).

 I can be reached at <span id="_eml" class="gl-eml">someone at example dot com</span>.